El Salvador–India relations: History

 Diplomatic relations between El Salvador and India were established on 12 February 1979.
 The Embassy of El Salvador in London was concurrently accredited to India until June 2008, when El Salvador opened its embassy in New Delhi.
 The Embassy of India in Panama City was initially concurrently accredited to El Salvador, but this was later changed to the Embassy of India in Guatemala City.

 The two countries signed a memorandum of understanding on holding regular consultations between their respective foreign ministries in February 2004.
 The first Foreign Office Consultations between El Salvador and India were held in August 2012.
 The same month, they signed an agreement on co-operation in science, technology & innovation.
 In November 2010, Salvadoran Ambassador to India Zamora Rivas stated that India was "very much central to our [El Salvador's] future plans" with regard to increasing the country's business ties with Asia.

 Salvadoran Foreign Ministers Maria Eugenia Brizuela de Avila, Francisco E. Lainez, and Hugo Martinez visited India in February 2004, March 2007, and March 2011 respectively.
 Vice President Ana Vilma de Escobar visited the country in January 2008 to attend the CII Partnership Summit.
 Several other Salvadoran ministers have also visited the country.
 From India, the highest level visits to El Salvador have been at the level of minister of state.

 In March 2011, the two countries signed a memorandum of understanding on Fisheries and Aquaculture.

 Meeting between El-Salvador's foreign minister Alexandra Hill Tinoco and Indian foreign minister Dr.S.Jaishankar took place in 2023.
 They discussed areas of cooperation including Health, Solar power, capacity building and expanding commerce between the two nations.
 S.Jaishankar stated that India looks forward to have closer engagement with Central American Integration System (SICA).

+In 2023, El Salvador introduced mandatory airport improvement fee of $1300 for any citizen of India and 56 other countries of Africa that are traveling to/through El Salvador.
+This may be motivated by United States to curb "illegal immigrants" using El Salvador to enter US.